 When I already knew for sure that I was going to be laid off from one day to the next, I certainly panicked a bit.
 It’s hard to break away from my usual job and go freelance.
 But after thinking about the situation, I realized that it was for the best.
 I was planning on leaving anyway, so this would be extra motivation for me.

 There was some good news.
 After two months of talking on various forums and searching for jobs in Europe, I finally decided to move to Portugal.

 After figuring out my destination, the whole process went a little faster.
-I already knew what I had to prepare for and studied everything about the immigration programs of Portugal up and down.
+I already knew what I had to prepare for and studied everything about the immigration programs in Portugal up and down.
 But the main question was still open: I need to find a job.
 So, accepting that I could hardly do it on my own, I started looking for someone who could help.

 This is how I found MoveToCascais.
 From there, everything was simple: the first consultation, the answers to all my questions about moving to Europe, and, of course, the new resume that we prepared together with the staff of the service.
 At first, I did not expect any quick results.
 I was even more surprised when I was invited to my first interview a week later.